Masato Nakada Graphic

 Guest Lecture + Workshop

-Dave Moon is the head of the Communication Design area and an art and design professor at California State University, Northridge, and a published author.
-His book Power-Up YOU: A Personal Branding Handbook for Artists, Creatives, and Designers was developed to serve students seeking jobs upon graduation.
-Dave founded or co-founded a number of student-based creative enterprises, including IntersectLA, a design, marketing, and strategy agency.
-His career is always focused on student learning and creating innovative spaces that encourage collaborative learning via a “learn-by-doing” model.
+Dave Moon leads the Communication Design program and serves as a professor of art and design at California State University, Northridge.
+He is also a published author of Power-Up YOU: A Personal Branding Handbook for Artists, Creatives, and Designers, a resource developed to support students entering the job market after graduation.
+Throughout his career, Dave has founded or co-founded several student-centered creative ventures, including IntersectLA.
+His work consistently champions student learning and the creation of innovative environments that foster collaboration through a hands-on, “learn-by-doing” approach.

 GMD Alumni